Alleged ABC Epstein Leaker Ashley Bianco Denies Role, Tearfully Begs for Her Job Back

 The woman accused of leaking footage of ABC News anchor Amy Robach alleging the network quashed her reporting on Jeffrey Epstein spoke publicly for the first time on Friday.
 Her tearful message: I didn’t do it and I just want my job back.

-CBS This Morning producer Ashley Bianco, 25, was fired this week by the broadcast network after reportedly receiving a call from ABC following outcry over the Robach clip, which was released Tuesday by right-wing group Project Veritas.
+CBS This Morning producer Ashley Bianco, 25, was fired this week by the broadcast network after ABC determined she’d accessed the Robach clip, which was released Tuesday by right-wing group Project Veritas.

 In an exclusive interview with former Fox News and NBC anchor Megyn Kelly, Bianco denied any involvement with the leak.